Japan: Literature and philosophy

 During the Edo period, the chōnin ("townspeople") overtook the samurai aristocracy as producers and consumers of literature.
 The popularity of the works of Saikaku, for example, reveals this change in readership and authorship, while Bashō revivified the poetic tradition of the Kokinshū with his haikai (haiku) and wrote the poetic travelogue Oku no Hosomichi.
 The Meiji era saw the decline of traditional literary forms as Japanese literature integrated Western influences.
 Natsume Sōseki and Mori Ōgai were significant novelists in the early 20th century, followed by Ryūnosuke Akutagawa, Jun'ichirō Tanizaki, Kafū Nagai and, more recently, Haruki Murakami and Kenji Nakagami.
 Japan has two Nobel Prize-winning authors – Yasunari Kawabata (1968) and Kenzaburō Ōe (1994).

 Japanese philosophy has historically been a fusion of both foreign, particularly Chinese and Western, and uniquely Japanese elements.
 In its literary forms, Japanese philosophy began about fourteen centuries ago.
 Confucian ideals remain evident in the Japanese concept of society and the self, and in the organization of the government and the structure of society.
 Buddhism has profoundly impacted Japanese psychology, metaphysics, and esthetics.

 Performing arts

 Japanese music is eclectic and diverse.
 Many instruments, such as the koto, were introduced in the 9th and 10th centuries.
 The popular folk music, with the guitar-like shamisen, dates from the 16th century.
 Western classical music, introduced in the late 19th century, forms an integral part of Japanese culture.
-Kumi-daiko (ensemble drumming) was developed in postwar Japan and became very popular in North America.
+Kumi-daiko (ensemble drumming) was developed in post-war Japan and became very popular in North America.
 Popular music in post-war Japan has been heavily influenced by American and European trends, which has led to the evolution of J-pop.
 Karaoke is a significant cultural activity.

 The four traditional theaters from Japan are noh, kyōgen, kabuki, and bunraku.
 Noh is one of the oldest continuous theater traditions in the world.